dantegates/dantegates.github.io/_posts/2019-01-30-deep-learning-for-tabular-data.md

 There's no shortage of hype surrounding deep learning these days.
 And for good reason.
 Advances in AI are crossing frontiers that many didn't expect to see crossed for decades with the advent of new algorithms and the hardware that makes training these models feasible.

 Most of the discussion surrounding deep learning retains a focus on artificial intelligence, such as NLP and computer vision where the model inputs are images or free text.
-This is in contrast to many of the problems in industry where the data at hand follows the more tradditional "tabular" structure.
+This is in contrast to many of the problems in industry where the data at hand follows the more traditional "tabular" structure.
 This tabular structure is characterized by the following traits

-- The data set is 2-dimmensional, i.e. rows and columns.
+- The data set is 2-dimensional, i.e. rows and columns.
-- The dimmensionality of the feature space (the columns) is fixed.
+- The dimensionality of the feature space (the columns) is fixed.
 - The features are made up of mixed types including numeric and categorical values.
 - The scales of the numeric values differ from feature to feature.

 In this post we will explore how to apply deep learning to the sort of tabular data that many of us work with on a day to day basis.
 Some of the concepts we'll take a look at in particular include

-- Handling categorical features (of varying dimmensionality)
+- Handling categorical features (of varying dimensionality)
 - Augmenting a tabular data set with non-tabular features (such as text, image, etc.)
-- Augmenting a tabular data set with features of variable dimmensionality (such as time series, free text, video, etc.)
+- Augmenting a tabular data set with features of variable dimensionality (such as time series, free text, video, etc.)

 # The data

 In this post we'll work with the [california housing data set](https://scikit-learn.org/stable/datasets/index.html#california-housing-dataset).
 The base data set that you can import from `sklearn` only contains numeric features.
 For the purpose of this post I enriched the base data set with zip codes, counties and free text scraped from the wikipedia article of each county.
-The data was encriched with [this notebook](https://github.com/dantegates/deep-learning-for-tabular-data/blob/master/enrich-california-housing-data.ipynb).
+The data was enriched with [this notebook](https://github.com/dantegates/deep-learning-for-tabular-data/blob/master/enrich-california-housing-data.ipynb).

 Before getting started I want to point at that this post is meant to be illustrative.
 The data set is rather small and limits how "deep" out models can be.
 I also don't claim that the modeling approaches in this notebook are the optimal way to solve this problem, but hopefully demonstrate some principles that can be generalized to other problems.